Taking Diabetes to School

 The Diabetes Foundation of Mississippi can help with a free training program available upon request.
 DFM volunteers will go to your school or daycare center to present a “Sweet Subject School Diabetes Education” program.
 The presentation lasts about 45 minutes with additional time provided for questions.
 We will provide the school or daycare with an emergency box with a blood glucose meter and supplies to treat high and low blood glucose if there are students with diabetes.

 This book is a great resource!
-There are discussion on responsibilities of parents, school administration, school staff and the student.
-There is also information on Section 504 compliance and many helpful guidelines, sample care plans and forms to give the school.
-Parents and schools might wish to download a copy of the publication.
-Please note – it is 154 pages: PDF Download
+There are discussions on the responsibilities of parents, school administration, school staff, and the student.
+There is also information on Section 504 compliance and many helpful guidelines, sample care plans, and forms to give the school.
+Click here to view this information on the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) website.

 A child’s ability to deal with diabetes varies with age, but age alone does not tell you when a child is ready to independently assume tasks.
 These guidelines have been adapted from Understanding Diabetes: A Handbook for People who Are Living with Diabetes.
 Remember that diabetes is a “family disease” and is handled best when families work together and help share the responsibility.
 You can purchase the Pink Panther books by clicking here.